TomPace101/nanopore_diffusion/notes.md

 maybe plotfuncs could be a sequence as well call all of them before generating output

+_TODO_ plotdata.ModelPlotFigure.plot_radial_potential has some hardcoded numbers specific to the current body-centered mesh A more general way to add hlines and vlines would help, but not resolve the issue completely, as those values need to come from a calculation.

+Maybe model plots needs calcfuncs too, then?
+How would that work, since you don't have a DataFrame?
+As stated below, you'd like to be able to add new series as well, not just hlines and vlines.

+Maybe there should be hlines and vlines properties, just like series.
+And the calcfuncs can access them.

+_TODO_ collection plot: what if I want to add a series?
+This should probably be an option for PlotFigure in general, as hlines and vlines

 _FEATURE_ doit tasks for parameter generation tasks are generated based on reading the output of such a task.